Silica isn’t the new asbestos

 Put simply, silicate minerals make up asbestos fibres.

-Asbestos is actually just one of the many different forms of silicate materials, in the same way that silica is.
+Asbestos is actually just one of the many different forms of silicate materials, in the same way that silica dust is.

 The dangers of exposure to asbestos are well documented.